menu

 Occupations and Workforce

-When you are in Bland, you'll notice that it is more blue-collar than most other communities in America.
-40.11% of Bland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bland is a blue-collar town, with 40.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bland is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Bland who work in office and administrative support (22.60%), teaching (12.99%), and healthcare suport services (9.60%).

 Setting & Lifestyle